Yōkai: Concept

 The concept of yōkai varies greatly throughout Japanese culture and historical periods; typically, the older the time period, the higher the number of phenomena deemed to be supernatural and the result of yōkai.
 According to Japanese ideas of animism, spirit-like entities were believed to reside in all things, including natural phenomena and objects.
 Such spirits possessed emotions and personalities: peaceful spirits were known as nigi-mitama, who brought good fortune; violent spirits, known as ara-mitama, brought ill fortune, such as illness and natural disasters.
 Neither type of spirit was considered to be yōkai.

 One's ancestors and particularly respected departed elders could also be deemed to be nigi-mitama, accruing status as protective spirits who brought fortune to those who worshiped them.
 Animals, objects and natural features or phenomena were also venerated as nigi-mitama or propitiated as ara-mitama depending on the area.

 Rituals for converting ara-mitama into nigi-mitama were performed, aiming to quell malevolent spirits, prevent misfortune and alleviate the fear arising from phenomena and events that otherwise had no explanation.
 The ritual for converting ara-mitama into nigi-mitama was known as the lit. 'the calming of the spirits' or 'requiem' (鎮魂, chinkon).
 Chinkon rituals for ara-mitama that failed to achieve deification as benevolent spirits, whether through a lack of sufficient veneration or through losing worshippers and thus their divinity, became yōkai.

 Over time, phenomena and events thought to be supernatural became fewer and fewer, with the depictions of yōkai in picture scrolls and paintings beginning to standardize, evolving more into caricatures than fearsome spiritual entities.
 Elements of the tales and legends surrounding yōkai began to be depicted in public entertainment, beginning as early as the Middle Ages in Japan.
 During and following the Edo period, the mythology and lore of yōkai became more defined and formalized.

+In Japan before the Meiji period, supernatural beings were rarely referred to as yōkai.
+Most of the supernatural entities known as yōkai today were instead called by other names, such as oni or bakemono, during the pre-Meiji era.
+The reason the word yōkai has become the standard term for supernatural beings in modern Japan used both academically and in everyday language is due to a Meiji-era scholar named Inoue Enryō (Japanese: 井上 円了).
+He established an academic discipline called yōkaigaku (yōkaiology) in an effort to eradicate superstitions surrounding them.